 Adults

 All adult fees shall be paid by the troop, unless the Parent Committee limits the number of covered adults.
+NEEDSWORK: Add scheme for cost-sharing for excess adults.

 Campouts

 The usual fee for campouts and backpacking trips is $35, to cover food, travel, reservations, and other costs.
 Additional fees may be assessed to cover additional, unique expenses.